PhilJG/baybayin/journal.md

+Oct 2
+Turns out the letter Object sequence property is not being updated like the revoewed property.
+I've searched for ways to change the propery programmatically am still coming up empty.

+Furthermore the modal pushes new letters into array without presenting them in the modal (ie it skips letters in the array)

 Sept 30
 Added "if reviewed letters is more than 4 modal will not show up on refresh.
 Added currentValue.reviewed = true on matchAnswer() but it doesn`t work.
 If I switch to true in console it works but not within the function.
 Not really sure why this happens.